Since 2000, CF&Co has advised on over 200 mandated transactions in more than 50 countries.

-Advice to Turquoise Hill Ltd regarding its position in the financing for the US$6bn Oyu Tolgoi project in Mongolia procured substantially by TRQ’s major shareholder, Rio Tinto Ltd.
+Advice to Turquoise Hill Ltd regarding its position in the financing for the US$6bn Oyu Tolgoi copper project in Mongolia procured substantially by TRQ’s major shareholder, Rio Tinto Ltd.

 Advice on developing and implementing the corporate debt financing strategy for the Bloom Lake iron ore project in Quebec resulting in a US$200m corporate refinancing and a subsequent US$400m expansion financing to double production.

 Advice on developing and implementing a US$975m corporate funding strategy, involving high yield public debt and a syndicated bank facility and complex intercreditor arrangements to finance a 5-year funding requirement.

 Advice on a trade finance facility for OK Tedi Mining Ltd to fund potential extreme inventory funding needs, and to ensure liquidity permitting BHP to exit its investment, transferring ownership to Papuan investors.

 Advice on the US$1.3bn sale of Exxon Mobil’s Disputada copper assets in Chile on a substantially ‘as-is, where is’ basis to Anglo American.

-Advice assistance on the acquisitions of Silmet As, a private rare earth process in Estonia, and NeoMaterials Technologies Inc, a C$1.2bn Canadian listed company with specialty metal operations especially in China space operations.
+Advice on the acquisitions of Silmet As, a private rare earth process in Estonia, and NeoMaterials Technologies Inc, a C$1.2bn Canadian listed company with specialty metal operations especially in China space operations.

 Advice to Norsemont on its sale to Hudbay Minerals Inc following a review of company’s strategic options for developing its Constancia project in Peru.

-Advice on sale of 50% investment in Coal Valley Partnership in Canada to its partner, having run a process to procure maximum value for OTPP.
+Advice on the sale of 50% investment in Coal Valley Partnership in Canada to its partner, having run a process to procure maximum value for OTPP.

 Aquisitions & Disposals

 Advice to all the joint venture partners at Ambatovy on restructuring the joint venture arrangements and shareholder loans or capital costs increased.
 The revised arrangements allowed development to proceed.